nomilous/cetera/README.md

     #
     # config.name as name of package
     #
-    # - results in script routes as /packagename/**/*.js
+    # - results in script routes as /packagename/**/*.js for the browser to access
     #

     name: 'packagename'

     #
-    # config.src as source directory for scripts
+    # config.src as source directory for the js scripts
     #

     src: __dirname + '/lib/client'

     #
-    # scripts as array of scripts to serve
+    # scripts as array of scripts to serve,
+    # path relative to 'src' as specified above
     #

     scripts: [